VentureAlex/VentureAlex/README.md

  2. Distill ideas to their simplest form for truth and understanding.
  3. Move with a bias toward execution.

-Check out my portfolio at venturealex.com — and thanks for stopping by!
+Check out my portfolio at venturealex.com

+Thanks for stopping by!